How to Apply Eyeliner Like a Pro

 Gel and Cream Eyeliner

-Gel/cream eyeliners (the kind that come in a pot or jar) are a pro makeup artist favorite for due to their rich, smooth application, long-lasting wear, and often dramatic color payoff.
-They are also particularly great for anyone with oily eyelids or use in humid climates because they are less prone to smearing.
+Gel/cream eyeliners (the kind that come in a pot or jar) are a pro makeup artist favorite due to their rich, smooth application, long-lasting wear, and often dramatic color payoff.
+They are also particularly great for anyone with oily eyelids or for use in humid climates because they're less prone to smearing.